The Best Tacos In NYC guide image

 Where to eat exceptional birria, unforgettable suadero, and fish tacos that rival the ones on the West Coast.

 At this point, to claim that NYC isn’t a taco town would be as cliché as saying New York is just a rat race full of very rude rats.
 It would also be incorrect (though we have seen actual rats in a race).
-You can find some really great tacos all over the city, whether they’re glossy birria tacos from a truck underneath some subway tracks or Taco Bell breakfast taco doppelgängers you can only get one day a week.
+You can find some really great tacos all over the city, whether they’re glossy birria tacos from a truck underneath some subway tracks, or Taco Bell breakfast taco doppelgängers that are only available one day a week.

 THE SPOTS